 - Finally, once published, the Issue Editor, General Editor, and ICAS will promote the publication via e-mail listservs, social media, websites, blogs, flyers, media, newsletters, etc.

 COPYRIGHT, REPUBLISHING, AND ROYALTIES

-- All work published by the journal is copyrighted by JCAS.
+- All work published in the journal is copyrighted by JCAS.

-- Contributors agree and acknowledge that no royalty, payment, or other compensation will be provided by JCAS in exchange for or resulting from the publication of the submitted work.
+- Contributors agree and acknowledge that no royalty, payment, or other compensation will be provided by JCAS in exchange for or result from the publication of the submitted work.